In addition to TC's Scholarships, there are several opportunities for U.S. military personnel to receive both federal and state financial aid.

 New York State Division of Military & Naval Affairs – Information for current and former New York State National Guard members.

 Marine Corps Scholarship Foundation – Scholarship opportunities for children of current and former Marines.

 National Military Family Association Joanne Holbrook Patton Military Spouse Scholarship Program – Scholarships are awarded to spouses of Uniformed Services members (active duty, National Guard and Reserve, retirees, and survivors) to obtain professional certification or to attend post-secondary or graduate school.
 Scholarships range from $500 to $1,000, and the number awarded each year varies depending on funding.

 ThanksUSA Scholarships – Scholarships are awarded to spouses and dependent children of active-duty military personnel.

 Pat Tillman Military Scholarship – The Tillman Military Scholarship supports educational opportunities for service members and their families.

 VA Mortgage Center Military Education Scholarships – The VA Mortgage Center offers scholarships twice a year, in May and November.
 Visit their website to learn about eligibility requirements.

 Most questions related to Veterans' Benefits certification will be best answered by the Office of the Registrar.
-Any issues relating to payments made toward your TC student account will be handled by the Office of Student Accounts.
+Any issues relating to payments made toward your TC student account will be handled by the Office of the Bursar.
 If your question is related to a scholarship that you have received through TC or to your federal aid package, contact our office.